-EA Prerequisite 1: Fundamental Commissioning of Building Energy SystemsRequired
+EA Prerequisite 1: Fundamental Commissioning of Building Energy Systems Required

-To verify that the project's energy-related systems are installed, calibrated and perform according to the owner's project requirements, basis of design and construction documents.
+To verify that the project's energy-related systems are installed, and calibrated to perform according to the owner's project requirements, basis of design and construction documents.

-Benefits of commissioning include reduced energy use, lower operating costs, reduced contractor callbacks, better building documentation, improved occupant productivity and verification that the systems perform in accordance with the owner's project requirements.
+Benefits of commissioning include reduced energy use, lower operating costs, fewer contractor callbacks, better building documentation, improved occupant productivity and verification that the systems perform in accordance with the owner's project requirements.